2023-2024 Self-Study for the Middle States Commission on Higher Education

 Member: James Revis, Maintenance Carpenter

 The Communications and Events Committee will lead the organization and dissemination of information to the College and community throughout the Self-Study process.
-The Committee is also charged with the organization of communication or related events.
+The Working Group is also charged with the organization of communication for related events.

 Co-Chair: Michael Berends, Director, Marketing